blakeembrey/free-style/README.md

 * Isolation (Every style is automatically namespaced)
 * Extensible (Just use JavaScript - everything from [math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) to [color manipulation](https://github.com/MoOx/color) already exists!)

-**Also solved by using Free Style**
+### Also solved with Free Style

-* Works with legacy DOM components (You can nest `.class-name` in your styles)
+* Working with legacy DOM components (You can nest `.class-name` in your styles)
-* Easily expose third-party and semantic hooks/theming through ordinary class names (`.button`)
+* Expose third-party and semantic hooks/theming through ordinary class names (`.button`)
-* Consistently generate styles and class names (Generates the exact same on client and server, and will magically merges duplicate styles)
+* Consistently generates styles and class names (Generates the exact same on client and server, and will magically merges duplicate styles)
-* Develop components right next to the style (No more hunting CSS files for that `ul > li > a`)
+* Develop components alongside the style (No more hunting CSS files for estranged `ul > li > a`)
-* Create isomorphic applications by serving styles for *only* the components rendered (Third-parties, see [React Free Style](http://github.com/blakeembrey/react-free-style))
+* Create isomorphic applications by serving styles for *only* the components rendered (With third-parties, see [React Free Style](http://github.com/blakeembrey/react-free-style))
-* Continue using the CSS features you already know (`{ '&:hover': { ... } }`)
+* Continue using CSS you already know (`{ '&:hover': { ... } }`)
-* Automatically namespace `@`-rules (`{ '@media (min-width: 500px)': { ... } }`)
+* Automatically namespace `@`-rule styles (`{ '@media (min-width: 500px)': { ... } }`)
-* Define duplicate rules using arrays (`{ backgroundColor: ['red', 'linear-gradient(to right, red 0%, blue 100%)'] }`)
+* Define multiple rules with arrays (`{ backgroundColor: ['red', 'linear-gradient(to right, red 0%, blue 100%)'] }`)
 * Integrates with any third-party system
-* Extremely small and powerful API that works with any ecosystem
+* Extremely small and powerful API that works with any ecosystem (~360 SLOC)

-**How?**
+### But How?

-**Free Style** generates a consistent hash from the style contents, after alphabetical property ordering and formatting, to use as the class name.
+**Free Style** generates a consistent hash from the style, after alphabetical property ordering and formatting, to use as the class name.
 This allows duplicate styles to automatically be merged by checking for duplicate hashes.
 Every style is "registered" and assigned to a variable, which gets the most out of linters and features like dead code minification that will warn on unused variables.
-Using "create" returns the class name to the `Style` instance and style instances (`create()`) can be comped together at runtime to render _only_ the styles used on page (see [React Free Style](http://github.com/blakeembrey/react-free-style)).
-Every style should be created outside of the application run loop (E.g. `render`) which will generate the CSS string and hash once.
-Any time a style is added/removed/merge/unmerged an event is triggered which allows libraries and other instances to propagate style changes around.
+Using "register" returns the class name to the `Style` instance and style instances (returned by `create()`) can be merged together at runtime to output _only_ the styles on page (see [React Free Style](http://github.com/blakeembrey/react-free-style)).
+Styles should generally be created outside of the application run loop (E.g. `render`) so the CSS string and hash are generated once only.
+Any time a style is added/removed/merge/unmerged an event is triggered that allows libraries and other `FreeStyle` instances to propagate style changes.

-## Ways to Use
+### Ways to Use

 * [easy-style](https://github.com/jkroso/easy-style) Light-weight singleton API design for browsers
 * [react-free-style](https://github.com/blakeembrey/react-free-style) React implementation that automatically renders the styles on the current page